instante/bootstrap3renderer/docs/en/index.md

 Group

-> Renders fieldset, legend and all the controls in group, that are not yet rendered.
+> Renders fieldset, legend and all controls in a group that are not rendered yet.

 ```smarty
 {$form->render($form->getGroup('Group name'))} or {group "Group name"}